MICDS-Programming-Club/Programming-Club-Signup/src/html/messages/programming-club.md

 ### Work on MyMICDS.net
 We can improve on our web development skills by developing and maintaining features for [MyMICDS.net](https://mymicds.net), a website aimed at gathering all the information you need into one place.
 You can input your schedule, view the lunch, use the digital planner, and more!
 This is a perfect opportunity for us to ~~exploit free child labor~~ practice our skills on a website people actually use!

+# How to Learn
+This year, we are probably going to be working with node.js and Python, possibly web development with HTML, CSS, and JavaScript.
+There are lots of resources out there, but here are a few that we recommend:

+### Codecademy
+[Codecademy.com](https://www.codecademy.com/) teaches a lot of languages, with interactive coding challenges.
+You are able to create an account for free!

+### Treehouse
+[TeamTreehouse.com](https://teamtreehouse.com/home) offers a variety of courses created by expert teachers on web design, coding, business, and much more.
+You watch a series of videos and take quizzes and coding challenges to take after watching these videos. **Treehouse required you to pay for an account, but we have a shared group account that Michael Gira pays for.
+(Username = '{{treehouseEmail}}', Password = '{{treehousePassword}}')**

 # Contact
 If you got any questions, comments, or concerns, you can contact club sponsor **Dr. Gaw (jgaw@micds.org)** or club co-heads **Bob Sforza (bsforza@micds.org)** or **Michael Gira (mgira@micds.org)**.